davidcharlesweber/ruby_adventure/README.md

 # ruby_adventure
-A short text game as an playground in Ruby.
+A short text game as a playground in Ruby.

 To play pull the repo.
 ```